djcarter85/codingblog/src/_posts/2019-04-12-command-line-parser.md

 ---
 title: Command Line Parser for C#
-summary: I recently came across a C# library that takes care of the boilerplate code often associated with parsing, validating and using options specified as command line arguments.
+summary: A useful C# library that helps you add command-line arguments to your application.
 ---

 I recently came across [Command Line